What is the Difference Between ListView and RecyclerView?

 ListView and RecyclerView – a short history

-ListView is a good old widget which has been included in the Android SDK since the API 1.
+ListView is a good old widget that has been included in the Android SDK since API 1.
 Until Android Lollipop’s release, we mostly used this one and it wasn’t that bad – the API is mostly intuitive.
-Unfortunately, it allows us to create just the vertical-scrolling list of elements and, to make that list scrolling go smoothly, we have to remember to do it in a proper way.
+Unfortunately, it allows us to create just the vertical-scrolling list of elements and, to make that list scrolling go smoothly, we have to remember to do it properly.

 Moreover, the ListView class is a bit too heavy – it has a lot of responsibilities.
 Whenever we have to handle the list, such as to configure it in some way, the only way to do this is through the ListView object or inside the adapter.

-These are the crucial differences between ListView and RecyclerView:
+Now, let’s go deeper into the differences between ListView and RecyclerView.